 Step 1: The preparation

-First of all, you should write down all the points you want to work on in the near future on a piece of paper in the form of a mind map or a to-do list.
+First of all, you should look at Mindmap or a to-do list, write down on a piece of paper all the items you want to work on in the near future.

 Step 2: Categorize tasks